druidmaciek/personal-site-2/src/articles/create-notification-component-alpine-tailwind.md

 keywords: website development, web dev, web design, tailwindcss, tailwind, alpine.js, component design, components, notification
 ---

-# How to create Notification pop up component with Alpine.js and TailwindCSS

 I will show you how to create a notifications pop up component with Alpine.js and Tailwind so you can have a nice way to notify your users.

 Here is a simple starting page that we will use.
 It's just a title, input and button.
 When user writes something inside the input, and presses the button the notification will pop-up, then user will be able to dismiss it.